emqx/cloud-docs/en_US/connect_to_deployments/micropython_sdk.md

 [umqtt](https://github.com/micropython/micropython-lib/tree/master/micropython/umqtt.simple) is a simple MQTT client for MicroPython that supports message callbacks and provides two implementations of blocking and non-blocking for receiving messages.
 But currently it only supports MQTT v3.1.1 and does not support QoS 2 yet.

-This article will mainly introduce how to use the `umqtt` client library in MicroPython to realize the functions of connecting, subscribing, sending and receiving messages between the client and the MQTT server.
+This article will mainly introduce how to use the `umqtt` library in MicroPython to realize the functions of connecting, subscribing, sending and receiving messages between the client and the MQTT server.

 ## Prerequisites